Exoplanets as Sub-GeV Dark Matter Detectors: Additional Cross Section Sensitivity Results

 \subsection{Spin-Independent DM-Nucleon Scattering Results}

 In the main text, we only showed the spin-dependent results.
 Here, we now show our spin-independent results.

 Figure~\ref{fig:spinindep} shows our spin-independent results, for exoplanets in local and GC velocities.
 Compared to the spin-dependent results, the exoplanet sensitivities are the same, however the complementary constraints vary.
 Most notably, the direct detection constraints are stronger.
+The lower end of the curves is truncated by the mass in which DM evaporates out of the system.
+Here, we have not included evaporation as this value is highly model dependent; see Sec.~\ref{sec:evap} for discussion.